Wildcrafting: Nettles in the Park Spring 2022

 As always, I’ll cover a great deal about how nettles are used medicinally, including case study stories, current research, and the specific phytochemicals in nettles which will give you the “why and how” nettles do what they do in YOUR body!

 You will also receive hands-on instruction for learning to accurately identify, harvest and prepare a variety of remedies.
 We will cover use, dosages, and more!
-Students will have an opportunity to harvest nettles, make and take home, and/or sample nettle remedies including nettle vinegar, tincture, pesto, and nettle salt.
+Students will have an opportunity to harvest nettles, make and take home 2 different remedies, and sample nettle pesto…which we will make fresh right in the field!

 You HAVE to come to this workshop to get some nettles to make Cedar Mountain Herb School’s world famous from-scratch nettle lasagne!
 (I just drooled for real.)